How Much Snow Can a Roof Hold? Factors, Risks, & FAQ

 Winter is a beautiful season, and many people love snow and all the activities they can take part in.
 However, snow can be hazardous for our homes, especially to the roof.
 As the snow collects on the roof, there are possibilities of leaks and other issues that it can cause.

 All homeowners should be well aware of the possible damages and know how much snow the roof can hold.
 If you have any questions, we will provide all the required answers.
+Typical residential roofs can hold up to 20 pounds of snow per square foot.

 Keep reading to learn how much snow a roof can hold and what to do in such a situation.